linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 # Tennessee Valley Authority

 The Tennessee Valley Authority's discount note program is structured similarly to those described previously.
 There are two differences nonetheless.
-First, the face value of TVA's discount notes is  $100,000 with additional increments of$ 1,000 thereafter.
+First, the face value of TVA's discount notes is  \$100,000 with additional increments of\$ 1,000 thereafter.
 Second, interest on these securities is exempt from state and local taxes except estate, inheritance, and gift taxes.

 # COMMERCIAL PAPER